thegymnasium/seemingly-seamless/slides-intro.md

 - Together, we built Gymnasium — its marketing site and Open edX learner experience.
 - example of the current home page

-[optional]: if we have time, do a gif animation of all the take 5’s
+Optional: if we have time, do a gif animation of all the take 5’s

 ---